delthas/senpai/README.md

 This senpai is open source!
 Please use it under the ISC license.

 Copyright (C) 2021 The senpai Contributors

+*senpai was created by taiite, who later handed development over to delthas.
+This is not a fork, but a continuation of the project initially hosted at https://sr.ht/~taiite/senpai/*

 [bouncer-networks]: https://git.sr.ht/~emersion/soju/tree/master/item/doc/ext/bouncer-networks.md
 [CHATHISTORY]: https://ircv3.net/specs/extensions/chathistory